creationix/howtonode.org/articles/object-graphs-2.markdown

 <object-graphs-2/factory.js#controller>

-To use this, simple call the function with the desired parameters.
-Notice how we can use these directly as event handlers without having to first bind the function to the object.
-Since it doesn't use `this` internally, there is no need to mess with the value of `this`.
+To use this, simply call the function with the desired parameters.
+Notice how we can use these directly as event handlers (setTimeout) without having to first bind the function to the object.
+Since it (the function) doesn't use `this` internally, there is no need to mess with the value of `this`.

 <object-graphs-2/factory.js#usage>